dotnet/corert/Documentation/how-to-build-ObjectWriter.md

 ObjWriter is based on LLVM, so it requires recent CMake and GCC/Clang to build LLVM.
 See [LLVM requirements](http://llvm.org/docs/GettingStarted.html#requirements) for more details.

 `build.cmd`/`build.sh` script downloads a pre-built ObjWriter NuGet package.
-ObjWriter library is not built by default because of it takes a long time and changes rarely.
+ObjWriter library is not built by default because it takes a long time and changes rarely.

 To build a fresh ObjWriter, pass additional `objwriter` argument to the `build.cmd`/`build.sh` script.
 It will cause the build to clone